chelobotix/Math-Magicians-Chelobotix/README.md

 ## ❓ FAQ <a name="faq"></a>

-- **Is there any restriction to adapting the page to other porpouse??**
+- **Is there any restriction to adapting the page to other porpuse??**

   - No problem.